rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 ## Intro

 As a Data Scientist you will work with regular expressions (regex).
-This is how to use regex to search for patterns in a text:
+This is how to use regex to search for patterns in a text-vector:

 ```R
 > grep("Orange", c("Apple", "Orange", "Lemon"))